Gordium: capital of ancient Phrygia, modern Yassihüyük.

 After half a century of confusion, western Turkey was reunited by the Lydians, whose first great king was Gyges (c.680-c.644).
 During the reign of one of his successors, Alyattes (c.600-560), the wall of the citadel was rebuilt, while a massive fortress was built on a hill next to it.
 From this moment on, Greek ceramics became fashionable: initially from the Ionian cities, later also from Laconia, and especially Athens.

 When Lydia was conquered by the Persian king Cyrus the Great and its last king Croesus killed (after 547), a Persian garrison took possession of this fortress.
 Gordium was now included in the satrapy of Greater Phrygia.
-Ceramics from this period sometimes imitate Achaemenid silver vessels, while the town appears to have exported textile.
+Ceramics from this period sometimes imitate Achaemenid silver vessels, while the town appears to have exported textiles.

 The garrison stayed there until the last months of 334, when the Macedonian commander Parmenion captured the city.
 During the winter, his king Alexander the Great joined him.
 (Go here for the famous story about Alexander cutting the Gordian knot in the palace.)